2017 FotoFilm Tijuana

 The 1st FotoFilm Tijuana Festival took place from 14 to 17 July 2017, in Tijuana, Baja California, Mexico.
 As stated by its CEO, Julio Rodríguez, the first edition of the festival, held at the Tijuana Cultural Center, had 30 different activities, 41 speakers, 180 featured artists, and 22,000 attendees.
 The official selection for short films was divided in two fields: "Desde el Norte" ("From the North") including four short films by Mexican directors based on Baja California; and "Jukebox Visual", for short films sent through an open call for filmmakers posted on the FilmFreeway website.
 The feature films included in the main program were selected by the festival film programmer.

 Official selection

 Feature films

 The selection included two feature films, William: El Nuevo Maestro del Judo and Heroyna; and the anthology film La Habitación.

 Short films

 Desde el Norte

-The selection for "Desde el Norte" ("From the North") included four short films directed by Mexican filmmakers based on the Baja California state.
+The selection for "Desde el Norte" ("From the North") included four short films directed by Mexican filmmakers based on the state of Baja California.
 Hambre, directed by Alejandro Montalvo, won the Audience Award.